×

 I.C.1.05.
 Participatory Governance

 Participatory Governance applies to Policies and Procedures considered, formulated, and presented for adoption and support.
-This helps the Board and College to adequately consider issues from all viewpoints.
-Participatory Governance requires College officers, faculty, and staff to develop an environment of transparency, mutual trust, and mutual respect.
+This helps the Board and System to adequately consider issues from all viewpoints.
+Participatory Governance requires System officers, faculty, and staff to develop an environment of transparency, mutual trust, and mutual respect.
 The Faculty Senate Presidents shall meet with the Chancellor to discuss issues important to faculty before each regularly scheduled Board meeting from September to May.

 LSCS Policy Manual Section adopted by the Board of Trustees on December 1, 2016